FrozenNode/Laravel-Administrator/readme.md

 ## Changelog

-### 4.4.1
+### 4.5.0

-- Bugfix: Removed reliance on MySQL-specific backticks in queries
-- Bugfix: New validateArray method in Laravel core Validator class was messing with custom version in Administrator's Validator
+- You can now provide `value`, `min_value`, and `max_value` options in filter fields to set default values
+- It is now possible to specify as many submenus in the `menus` array as you want
+- The examples directory is now properly adjusted for L4
+- Bugfix: The CKEditor in WYSIWYG fields no longer jumps around and removes text selection on blur
+- Bugfix: Soft deleted values from a related table no longer get included in relationship columns
-- Bugfix: In relationship where clauses, there would be issues with values defined on the pivot table
+- Bugfix: Relationship where clauses now work when you pre-specify the table name

-### 4.4.0
-- You can now provide custom actions to a "global_actions" option in model configs.
-These actions are passed the current filtered query object and can be used to perform table-wide actions.
-- There is now a query_filter option for model configs that lets you filter a model's results query before it's constructed
-- Relationship columns now respect WHERE filters in your Eloquent model
-- New translations (ru)
-- Bugfix: Enum fields were having issues on settings pages
-- Bugfix: Submenu titles weren't properly translating in the presence of multiple locales
+- Bugfix: Time fields weren't saving properly
-- Bugfix: BelongsToMany filters now work with table prefixes
-- Bugfix: Non-string name_fields and search_fields no longer break select2